Zheren-Zhang-Lab/zheren-zhang-lab.github.io/README.md

 School of Biological and Behavioural Sciences, Queen Mary University of London.

-The lab combines synthetic and evolutionary biology to study microbial division of labour — for both fundamental discovery and biotechnology.
+The lab combines synthetic and evolutionary biology to study microbial division of labour and beyond — for both fundamental discovery and biotechnology.

 🔗 **Live site:** https://zherenzhanglab.github.io